Doctor SpinThe PR BlogInternal CommunicationsThe Sword of Certainty: Information is Power

 As a leader, disseminating information on a “need to know” basis isn’t necessarily a good communication strategy.
 “Do as many pushups as you can” isn’t enough context for maximising a team’s total number of reps.
 We’re all more or less uncomfortable with uncertainty.

-Insecure leaders tend to keep information close to their chests to retain an upper hand in the relationship.
+Insecure leaders tend to keep information close to their chests to maintain an upper hand in relationships.
 However, even average leaders underestimate the information people need to manage a stressful situation.

 In the example above, the recruits produced their best results on day three — without knowing the rules of the pushup exercise.
 Still, they could withstand the pressure of uncertainty because they had learned to trust that their leader was operating from a framework of certainty by then.